JuliaMolSim/Molly.jl/GPU_PATCH.md

   ### Concrete change:

-  - Extend find_interacting_blocks_kernel! to classify tiles into:
+  - Extend `find_interacting_blocks_kernel!` to classify tiles into:
       - clean full tile
       - excluded/special full tile
       - sparse tile with only a subset of candidate pairs worth evaluating
   - Add an auxiliary sparse-pair representation per tile, ideally a compact bitmask first, not a full pair list yet.
-  - In force_kernel! and energy_kernel!, keep the current clean fast path and add a sparse path that skips dead pair slots before evaluating the interaction.
+  - In `force_kernel!` and `energy_kernel!`, keep the current clean fast path and add a sparse path that skips dead pair slots before evaluating the interaction.

   ### Main edit sites:

-  - ext/MollyCUDAExt.jl:634
+  - ext/MollyCUDAExt.jl:646
-  - ext/MollyCUDAExt.jl:672
+  - ext/MollyCUDAExt.jl:687
-  - ext/MollyCUDAExt.jl:1066
+  - ext/MollyCUDAExt.jl:1075

   ### Notes:

-  - Do not start with a full OpenMM-like interactingAtoms clone.
+  - Do not start with a full OpenMM-like `interactingAtoms` clone.
   - First get a profitable mask-based skip path with minimal buffer growth.
+  - This step is for making the retained tile path worth using on sparse systems, not for fixing the dense regression.

   ### Verification:

   - Sparse-system benchmark improves.
   - Dense-system benchmark does not regress materially.

-## 4. Introduce packed GPU parameter arrays for hot pairwise kernels
+## 5. Introduce packed GPU parameter arrays for hot pairwise kernels

   ### Patch order: